WorkAboutLifeContact

 12 years in financial complianceHealthcare enterprise

 Needs absolute traceability.
-Every AI output must have an audit trail.
-Zero tolerance for unverified claims reaching clients or regulators.
+Every LLM report must have an audit trail.
+Zero tolerance for unverified claims reaching clients.

 Core Pain Point

-Spends 4+ hours daily manually checking AI outputs against source documents
+Spends 4+ hours daily manually checking AI reports against sources

 Design Goal

-Automated compliance checking that she can trust and defend to auditors
+Automated verification she can trust and defend to auditors

 6 years in equity researchMid-cap investment firm

-Power user who generates 10+ research drafts per week.
-Comfortable with AI but burned by a hallucinated earnings figure that reached a client deck.
+Power user drafting 10+ reports per week with LLMs.
+Burned by a hallucinated earnings figure that reached a client deck.

 Core Pain Point

-Lost trust in AI tools after a high-profile error — now manually verifies everything
+Lost trust after a high-profile error now manually verifies everything

 Design Goal